 Reading and phonics at Christ Church School

-At Christ Church we aim to teach children to become confident readers.
-We use a carefully structured reading scheme, which offers a range of fiction and nonfiction books at every level.
+At Christ Church, we aim to teach all children to become confident, fluent readers who are able to read to learn and want to read for pleasure.
+We use a carefully-structured phonics programme and an aligned reading scheme, which offers a range of fiction and non-fiction books matched to children’s phonic knowledge.

-Phonics is taught systematically across Reception and Key Stage 1.
-We use Letters and Sounds, the Government guidance on synthetic phonics teaching, with use of additional resources from the Jolly Phonics scheme, and plan multisensory, interactive lessons to engage young children and enabling them to learn quickly, building on and consolidating prior knowledge day by day.
+Phonics is taught systematically across Reception and Key Stage 1, starting as soon as children enter our school.
+We follow the Little Wandle Letters and Sounds Revised programme with daily phonics sessions enabling children to learn quickly, building on and consolidating prior knowledge day by day.

-Reading has a high profile at Christ Church.
-We aim to introduce children to a wealth of good children’s literature.
-Every class regularly enjoys a class book or story time at the end of the day and books are often used as a stimulus for work in other curriculum areas.
-We aim to build reading for enjoyment through activities such as World Book Day, bookshop visits and a specific ‘reading for enjoyment’ support group.
+Reading has a high profile across the school at Christ Church: children love to read and share books suggestions with each other and their teachers.
+We aim to introduce children to a wealth of traditional and contemporary children’s literature.
+Every class enjoys a class book or story time each day and books are used as a stimulus for work in other curriculum areas as well as to extend vocabulary.
+We build reading for pleasure through activities such as World Book Day, book sales and swops, bookshop visits and a specific ‘reading for enjoyment’ support group.